ckeditor/ckeditor5/docs/framework/architecture/ui-library.md

 The {@link module:ui/dialog/dialog~DialogDefinition `DialogDefinition`} accepts two callbacks allowing to customize the actions after the dialog is shown ({@link module:ui/dialog/dialog~DialogDefinition#onShow `onShow()`}) and hidden ({@link module:ui/dialog/dialog~DialogDefinition#onHide `onHide()`}).

 `onShow` allows to manipulate the dialog values or set additional listeners.
-In [`DialogView#event:close` event](#dialogvieweventclose-event) section you can find an example of how to disable the <kbd>Esc</kbd> key with it.
+In the [`DialogView#event:close` event](#dialogviewclose-event) section you can find an example of how to disable the <kbd>Esc</kbd> key with it.
 The code below shows how to bootstrap the dynamic field filling.

 ```js
 // Import necessary classes.